The pandemic had a profound impact on just about every aspect of how we live, work, and share experiences.

 As a result of this newfound focus on flexibility, companies are now working to accommodate employees by tailoring their office spaces and work processes for hybrid, flexible work.

 Hybrid teams and business leaders (especially in human resource departments) are finding that there’s a lot of work to be done to ensure the transition to alternative work models goes smoothly.
+A new set of KPIs is required to track performance and growth.

 While generally popular and productive, the shift to remote work hasn’t been easy for many companies and employees.